bmey/2019-conference-notes/other-interesting-things.md

 # chat w apple dev
-app store connect
+- app store connect
-separate cultures, still have "front end" meet ups behind on build tools and tech, lots of hoops to jump through learn about different things
+- separate cultures, still have "front end" meet ups
+- behind on build tools and tech, lots of hoops to jump through
+- learn about different things

+# chat w raj (walmart labs)
+- use storybook
+- microservices for components

+# chat w jason pamental
+- theme of friction
+- on having empathy for customer, don't let solutions be constrained, they don't know what they want or need
+- use noti.st for talks
+  - embed tweets
+  - iframes for code-based talks
+- html and css for talk

+# chat w henri helvetica
+- knows paul from assertjs
+- using lighthouse cli is great

+# chat w kyle simpson
+- visit bbq and breakfast tacos in austin
+- tweet when in austin, maybe meet up